This guide provides help with the Publications component of Elements.

 One option to quickly add publications: Get an ORCID iD and always add your publications there.

-Following these steps, if your publications list in ORCID is up-to-date, AND your publications are found in Web of Science, SSRN, Scopus, RePEc, PubMed, MLA, DBLP, CiNii, or arXiv, your list in Elements will be up-to-date, too.
+Following these steps, if your publications list in ORCID is up-to-date, your articles have a DOI, AND your publications are found in one of the databases indexed by Elements, your list in Elements will be up-to-date, too.
 By giving UT Elements permission to collect your list of publications from ORCID, your publications (when double-checked against the databases listed above) should appear in Elements without additional steps.
-And, any new publication added to ORCID should automatically be added to Elements, if it's also found in one of the databases listed above.
+And, any new publication added to ORCID should automatically be added to Elements, if it's also found in one of the databases indexed by Elements.
 Watch a brief video about the process.

-What you enter in Elements is only visible internally to UT.
+What you enter in Elements is only visible internally to UT by default.
 What you enter in ORCID can be visible to the world.

 Login to Symplectic Elements: https://elements.utk.edu